tomowen02/evohome-client-updated/README.md

 # EvoPi
 ## Based on the _evohome-client_

+#### What is different in this version of the evohome client?
+- Code has been updated to work with python 3.x
+- Outdated libraries have been swapped out.
+For example, we are now using the http library.

 ![GitHub Logo](/images/evopi.png)

 An Evohome browser based dashboard based on python.
 It can be run from any device capable of running Python scripts, but it was developed for a Raspberry Pi.
 The dash shows each of the user's devices, coloured according to their actual temperature vs their setpoint temperature.
 It is fully interactive, allowing the user to: